howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Download page on the static website (need to proc the actual release on GH, so we get a latest webpage)
 - Prezzo
 - Whole-grid dumps, which can also be uploaded I guess
 - Auditing BE w/ undo stuff